RolandCiupageanu/folder_sync/readme.md

 where:

-python : is the name of the interpreter folder_sync.py : the name of the file to execute C:\\Users\\Roland\\Desktop\\folder0 : path of the source folder C:\\Users\\Roland\\Desktop\\folder1 : path of the replica folder C:\\Users\\Roland\\Desktop\\log : path of the log.txt file
+python : is the name of the interpreter folder_sync.py : the name of the program to execute C:\\Users\\Roland\\Desktop\\folder0 : path of the source folder C:\\Users\\Roland\\Desktop\\folder1 : path of the replica folder C:\\Users\\Roland\\Desktop\\log : path of the log.txt file